Idar, Gujarat: Geography

 Idar is located at 23.83°N 73.0°E. It has an average elevation of 195 metres (639 feet).

 Idar is home to the very scenic and beautiful mountains with round shaped grey or red granite rocks.

 Climate

-Idar has a tropical savanna climate (Köppen Aw) with an extremely wet dry season and a moderate wet season.
+Idar has a tropical savanna climate (Köppen Aw) with a very long dry season and a moderate wet season.
 Daytime temperatures are high throughout the year, but nighttime temperatures can dip below 10 C in the dry season.